rhtgpta/data-512-a2/README.md

 Email: rgupta91 [at] uw.edu

 ## Goal
-The goal of the project is to investigate bias in Wikipedia (English) articles, through looking at the articles related to the politicians of each country.
+The goal of the project is to investigate bias in Wikipedia (English) articles by looking at the articles related to the politicians of each country.
 I am interested in two different metrics:
 * Metric I : How many politician articles for a country relative to its population?
-* Metric II: How many of the those articles are high-quality for a country?
+* Metric II: How many of those articles are high-quality for a country?

 The original assignment statement can be found at the following location:
 https://wiki.communitydata.cc/Human_Centered_Data_Science_(Fall_2018)/Assignments#A2:_Bias_in_data